z9luo/BSML-mbeddr/README.md

-USML-mbeddr
+BSML-mbeddr
 ===========

-## What is USML
+## What is BSML-mbeddr

-USML is a state-machine modelling language built based on Mbeddr, which is especially useful for modelling control system.
-USML extends C and thus allows code-model co-development, which eventually turns into executable C code.
+BSML-mbeddr is an Mbeddr-based implementation of Big-Step Modelling Language (BSML, https://cs.uwaterloo.ca/~sesmaeil/publications/2010/REJ10.pdf), a family of state-machine modelling languages,  which is especially useful for modelling control system.
+BSML-mbeddr extends C and thus allows code-model co-development, which eventually turns into executable C code.
 Advanced features are allowed in the language, such as hierarchical state machine, concurrent execution of state machines, etc. Based on MPS, the modeler can easily adjust the language semantics to fit their requirement, use corresponding tools for analysis, or even enhance the language in a facilitated way.

 ## First Glimpse
 The following simple model has two states "on" and "off", event "turn_on" triggered transition from "off" to "on" and execute action to print "hello world"